MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

    }
     ```

 The outbound dependencies cover categories such as "Azure Active Directory", "Azure Monitor", "Certificate Authority", and "Azure Storage".
-In each category there is a list of domain names and ports which are needed to run the service.
+In each category, there's a list of domain names and ports that are needed to run the service.
 They can be used to programmatically configure the firewall appliance of choice.

 ## Deploy Azure Data Explorer cluster into your VNet using an Azure Resource Manager template